-Phase 2A and Phase 2B demolished 48,000 SF of the original buildings and replaced them with approximately 200,000 SF of new construction.
-Additions included the kitchen/cafeteria, media center, administration area, 2 main classroom buildings, freshman area, and exploratory classrooms.
-Phase 2A completed in the Summer 2017 and Phase 2B completed in the Fall of 2018.
+Phase 2A and 2B demolished 48,000 SF of the original buildings and replaced them with 200,000 SF of new construction.
+Additions included two-story classroom wings, a freshman academy, exploratory classrooms, a media center, cafeteria, and a new front entrance with enhanced security.

 Phase 3 demolished the original gymnasium, added 68,000 SF gymnasium with 2,500-seat arena, locker rooms, training facilities, and athletic offices.

 Phase 4 finalized the project with the completion of athletic fields and performing arts areas.